Join The Tradition of

 The original building burned down in 1979.
 Upon completion of the current building in 1982, tea on the lawn has been an uninterrupted summer tradition.

-Afternoon tea with popovers remains a popular, not to be missed tradition on a visit to Acadia.
-Please note that because we are not taking reservations, lunch and teatime are a very busy time, please plan accordingly.
-The shortest waits for tables are before 11:30am or after 4pm.
-Our menu includes the traditional favorites of lobster stew, locally sourced ice cream, and freshly squeezed lemonade, and of course, the world famous Jordan Pond House Popovers.
+Afternoon tea with popovers remains a popular, not to be missed tradition on a visit to Acadia National Park.
+Please note that because we are taking priority seating only, lunch and teatime are a very busy time, please plan accordingly.
+The shortest waits for tables are before 11:30am or after 4:00pm.
+Our menu includes the traditional favorites of lobster stew, locally sourced ice cream, freshly squeezed lemonade, and of course, the world famous Jordan Pond House Popovers.